 Few things bring more joy than getting a pay raise, especially if you are struggling financially.
-As nearly two-thirds of Americans live paycheck to paycheck, according to a recent study by PYMNTS.com and LendingClub, getting a raise is often seen as the answer to a better life.
+As 63% of Americans live paycheck to paycheck, according to a November 2022 report from LendingClub, getting a raise is often seen as the answer to a better life.

 With a raise, you may think about dining out more often, going on more vacations, buying all the latest gadgets and even moving into a bigger home.
 But unless you have financial discipline, a raise can actually dig you into a deeper hole than you could imagine, as ironic as that might sound.

 Lifestyle creep is the tendency to spend more when you earn more.
 Whether you earn $2,000 per month or $10,000, it’s just human nature to end up spending all of that money every month.
 In fact, if your salary somehow jumps from $2,000 to $10,000 per month, it might not even take that long for your spending to accelerate to the point that you think you don’t earn enough money to make ends meet.

 It is this instinct, perhaps more than any other, that you need to fight after you get a raise.
 Through a combination of wanting a better life and/or talking yourself into things that “you deserve to own,” it’s easy to end up spending as much as you make, or even more, no matter how high your income grows.